Making a Difference - National Park Service Volunteers

 If you volunteer with the National Park Service, then you will see how you can make a difference in not only someone else's life, but your own.
 Volunteering can help you meet people and grow to be a part of your own community.
 It will boost your morale and give you a sense of accomplishment.
 Volunteering is a great way to increase your skills.

 "Don't sell yourself short, if you love working with the public and have a positive attitude; you have something to offer" says Jennie Phillips National Park Service Volunteer since 2008.
 Be that person that makes a difference in someone's life.

 We would love to talk to you about volunteering for the National Park Service.
 If you are retired and want to share your skills; not working or working and have the time; or if you are in college and need some experience in a workplace, please contact us.

 You can learn new skills, teach others and stay active and involved.
-Little River Canyon National Preserve Volunteers help preserve and maintain the diverse natural, cultural and recreational resources of the park for visitors as well as for future generations.
+Little River Canyon National Preserve Volunteers help preserve and maintain the diverse natural, cultural and recreational resources of the park for current visitors and future generations alike.
 You can make a difference by donating just a few hours a month.

-John Ingraham (shown in photo above) has been a National Park Volunteer since 2010.
-He works at the Little River Canyon Center front desk and at Little River Falls.
+John Ingraham (shown in photo above) had been a National Park Volunteer since 2010.
+He worked at the Little River Canyon Center front desk and at Little River Falls.
 John has met and talked with thousands of visitors.
 John's knowledge of the park and visitor needs have helped park management many times.

-Shirley Cox (shown in photo) has been a National Park Volunteer since 2009.
-She has helped with the recycling program, greeted visitors, and picked up tons of litter through the years.
-Her favorite past-time is hiking the trails of the canyon.
+Shirley Cox (shown in photo) had been a National Park Volunteer since 2009.
+She had helped with the recycling program, greeted visitors, and picked up tons of litter throughout the years.
+Her favorite pastime is hiking the trails of the canyon.